Information Technology (Internet of Things), Bachelor of Engineering

 Our Bachelor of Engineering groups are multinational and multicultural by nature, so you will get accustomed to an international work environment from day one.
 In addition, the Bachelor of Engineering programme itself is designed for internationalisation.
 Close cooperation with our international partners brings you in contact with people and organisations outside Finland, making it possible for you to compare views, share knowledge and work side by side on projects by using technology-based communication tools as well as meeting in person.

 Student exchange is also a natural and recommended part of your studies, and internships (basic and/or professional) can take you anywhere in the world.

 Our selection of language studies is substantial, complemented by the offerings of the University of Eastern Finland.
 For students outside Finland, learning Finnish has a key role in entering Finnish community and maximizing the opportunities in working life.
 Multicultural study groups provide a good basis for your personal experiences in all aspects of internationality.

 Savonia is active in developing the surrounding community via, among others, student projects, joint research projects and various development programmes.
-The cooperation with the local working life is highly valued and based on long-term relationships.
+Cooperation with the local working life is highly valued and based on long-term relationships.
 Also, the joint activities with the University of Eastern Finland and Karelia University of Applied Sciences bring a variety of options for our students.
 International aspects are dealt with in a close network of foreign partner institutions, covering exchange, internships, projects and joint or double degrees.

 Our Bachelor of Engineering programme is dedicated to helping small and medium-sized businesses in their internationalisation efforts.
 You will work on various work-related research or developmental projects of SMEs during your studies and gain valuable insight into the industrial internet or digital health world.